 New look network

-5G the future for radio5G is still to be fully defined, though standards body 3GPP’s Release 15 will include 5G features and this should be unveiled in 2018.
+5G is still to be fully defined, though standards body 3GPP’s Release 15 will include 5G features and this should be unveiled in 2018.
 What is already clear is that 5G will require a much denser network, with small cells used to deliver the promised speeds and lower latency.
 One change in 5G will be the network architecture.
 Where localized content and caching will aim to reduce latency and end device power requirements.

 The challenge for mobile networks would be in finding the dedicated capacity to stream multiple radio stations to millions of people, without impacting the ability to deliver other services and applications.
 Broadcasting in radio delivers regardless of how many people are listening.
 Whereas mobile networks’ significant capacity is require to cope with peak-levels of demand.